nihal-j/nova-aegis/docs/ARCHITECTURE.md

 Explanations are generated in `app/explain.py`:

-1. **If OpenRouter key exists**: Calls Claude 3.5 Sonnet with risk card summary
+1. **If OpenRouter key exists**: Calls Claude 3.5 Sonnet with comprehensive prompt including file path, intent, check results, and diff preview.
+Uses lower temperature (0.3) for consistent, factual explanations.
+Allows up to 500 tokens for detailed responses.
-2. **Otherwise**: Builds plain-English string from checks and diff
+2. **Otherwise**: Builds detailed plain-English string from checks and diff with specific error messages

-Both methods are capped at 280 characters and never crash (always return a string).
+Both methods are capped at 400 characters and never crash (always return a string).
+The fallback explanations now include specific details about which policy rule failed and why, making them much more informative for both users and AI agents.

 ## Next Steps